code-raushan/Business-Solution-Landing-Page/readme.md

 >This one was a good project to deal with multiple images and manipulating their sizes and their position with `flexbox`.
 This project also strengthened my ability to write more modular HTML class structure😀 that makes styling by CSS more easy and fun.

--Key learning from the project👇👇👇
+- Key learning from the project👇👇👇
     - image positioning using `flexbox`
     - HTML class structure
     - new type of footer design